 In his defence against the criticisms, Gerakan Pembela Ummah chairperson Aminuddin Yahaya said the campaign was not racist in nature as it never urged the Malays to boycott non-Muslims’ products.

 Instead, the “buy Muslim-made first” movement was made with the objective to promote Muslim-owned businesses who don’t have the capital power to market their products.

 Gerakan Pembela Ummah gained its popularity earlier in May this year for organizing the “Gathering 405” rally.

-The NGO organised the rally as the Pakatan Harapan-led government had side-lined the Muslims and the Malays.
+The NGO organised the rally which claimed the Pakatan Harapan-led government has side-lined the Muslims and the Malays.